lissine0/Monal-wiki/Introduction-to-use-of-Monal-UDP-Logger.md

 **3.** Get your systems IP with this command: `sudo ip addr show`

 The third section of the output will show you your device IP.
 This IP must be typed into the logger field `Hostname/IP of Logserver`.
 Also enter the Port number in the field `Port of Logserver`.
-Usually `5555` should be fine (unless you configure your logserver to use some other port via the -p commandline option).
+Usually `5555` should be fine (unless you configure your logserver to use some other port via the -p command line option).

 **4.** Access the folder with your command shell and enter the following command: